LiuYuHan31/LiuYuHan31.github.io/_pages/about.md

 ## ❤️ Research Interests
 {: #research}

-My research focuses on **Trustworthy Agentic AI for Open Information Ecosystems**, including:
+My research focuses on **Trustworthy Multimodal and Agentic AI for Open Information Ecosystems**, including:

 - **Trustworthy Information and Social Simulation**: How misinformation propagates, evolves, and can be governed in complex social systems.
 - **Trustworthy Multimodal Perception and Reasoning**: Extends trustworthy AI from text to multimodal settings, focusing on improving perception and reasoning in Multimodal Large Language Models.